AnkitAhlwat/GitHub-User-Documentation/docs/Customizing your Github.md

 Another easy improvement to make is adding a description to your bio.
 This a good way for others to get to know a bit about you and your interests.

 1. Follow steps 1-2 from above.
-2. Click on "Your Profile".<br>
+2. Click on "Your Profile" button.<br>
 ![Alt text](./images/yourProfile.png)
-3. Click on the "Edit profile".<br>
+3. Click on the "Edit profile" button.<br>
 ![Alt text](./images/editProfile.png)
 4. Add or edit your name, bio, company, location, and other details as desired.
 5. Click "Save profile" to save your changes.<br>